vmagamedov/harness/docs/configuration.rst

 Secrets
 ~~~~~~~

-You can provide secrets for your service using `JSON Merge Patch` (RFC 7386)
+You can provide secrets for your service using `JSON Merge Patch`_ or
-or `JSON Patch` (RFC 6902) formats.
+`JSON Patch`_ formats.
 Secrets are applied to the main
 configuration and then validated as described in the previous section.

 Here is how a connection to the database can be configured in a public